 All cats must now be identified by a microchip by:

 - Change of ownership, which ever occurs first.

 All cats must now be registered by six months of age.
 The costs of lifetime registration are as follows

 - Desexed animal (owned by a pensioner with proof of sterilisation) $20.00

 - Desexed animal (except one owned by pensioner with proof of sterilisation) $51.00

 - For animal not desexed and owned by registered breeder $51.00

 You may lifetime register your cat at any Council in NSW.
 You may also register your cat at our local Pound or the RSPCA.

 All owners are encouraged to desex their animals.
-The cost of registration is a less for desexed animals.
+The cost of registration is a less for desexed animals with proof of sterilisation.
 Further discounts are available for desexed animals owned by a pensioner.

 - Early desexing eliminates the risk of serious diseases including reproductive cancers